Open Call for Doctoral Students and Emerging Scholars to Present on New and Reconsidered Methods

 Deadline to submit: October 24, 2022, at 11:59 PM CDT

-Method Acts is a series of virtual workshops focused on exploring scholarly techniques for graduate students and emerging scholars in architectural history and adjacent fields.
-This series of two events will be a forum for discussing new, alternative, and reconsidered methodological approaches to our work.
+Method Acts is a series of virtual workshops focused on exploring methodological techniques for graduate students and emerging scholars in architectural history and adjacent fields.
+This series of three events, organized by the SAH Graduate Student Advisory Committee (GSAC), will create a forum for discussing new, alternative, and reconsidered methodological approaches to interpreting histories of the built environment.

 Historical methods are practices and are inherently political.
 The question of who gets to write history is inextricable from the politics of how it is written.
 The scope, subject, and mode of address, the accessibility of historical evidence, and the orientation of the researcher all condition historians’ encounters with the events and objects that we study.
 As architectural historians in early phases of our careers, we have the opportunity to orient our field toward broader forms of engagement with material evidence.

 In conjunction with efforts to expand the topics that we select for historical inquiry, we must also reassess the ways that we approach those topics.
 As increasingly varied forms of evidence other than traditional architectural media provide the basis for the history that we write, we should also account for the format of media as epistemic categories.

 Moreover, in situations in which archives are unavailable, non-existent or inaccessible, how can we, as scholars, continue to engage with research by the means available to us without sacrificing depth and details?
 How can our field nonetheless retain the ambition to construct an inclusive global architectural history?
 As scholars continue to realign research towards engaged, activist, and decolonized methods, we propose an opportunity to ask questions of graduates and emerging scholars, to continue the work of shaping a more inclusive disciplinary field.